etruel/fakturo/readme.txt

 == Changelog ==

+= 1.0.9 (Ene 21, 2025) =
+* Added seller commission calculation by sales quantity.
+* Added "Print Receipt" button inside the Receipt Edit screen.
+* Improved the PDF layout in the Summary Report.
+* Improved the Client Account Report with updated filters.
+* Added template variables for generating print templates of receipts.
+* Updated the Income Report with better calculations.
+* Improves styles and functionality of the PDF and CSV export buttons.

 = 1.0.8 (Oct 17, 2024) =
 * Added features to export data as PDF or CSV in all reports.